 - Practice plug.

 Lest we not forget the most important thing and that is having a friend or a family member lend a helping hand.
-You have a much better chance of putting a new line on your baitcaster properly if you have someone to help you.
+You have a much better chance to put fishing line on a baitcasting reel properly if you have someone to help you.

 Cold drinks and pizza should cover the cost of their help very nicely.